- Nuclear Power

-Oregon's Department of State Lands is currently considering a proposal to move huge amounts of coal from Montana and Wyoming through the Columbia Gorge to Asia.
+Oregon's Department of State Lands carefully considered and denied a proposal to move huge amounts of coal from Montana and Wyoming to Asia.
 As a group of health care providers and public health advocates, we understand the significant risks to human health posed by massive coal shipments on our rivers and through our communities.

-While there are currently no new proposals pending in Oregon, we believe that, at the very least, Governor Kitzhaber must review both a comprehensive Health Impact Assessment and a full Environmental Impact Statement before allowing any Oregon agency to grant a permit for any such project.
-Help us by joining your colleagues in requesting the development of a comprehensive Health Impact Assessment.
+While there are currently no new proposals pending in Oregon, we believe that, at the very least, Governor Brown must review both a comprehensive Health Impact Assessment and a full Environmental Impact Statement before allowing any Oregon agency to grant a permit for any such project.

-If you are a physician, please read the Position Statement on Coal Exports from concerned Oregon physicians to Governor Kitzhaber to learn more about public health threats associated with proposed coal export through Oregon.
-Add your name to the statement.
+Please read the Position Statement on Coal Exports from concerned Oregon physicians to learn more about public health threats associated with proposed coal export through Oregon.

 If you have already signed on, thank you so much for lending your voice on this critically important issue.
 For more details, please contact Regna Merritt.